wilbertcaba/law-landing-page-boilerplate/README.md

 # HTML-Custom-Boilerplate

-This HTML Boilerplate consists of a development environment to jump start any web project.
+Lean Bootstrap 4 and Sass Boilerplate jump start any web project.
 It includes:

 - Bootstrap 4
 - jQuery